organisciak/dissertation/document/7_conclusions.md

 This chapter explored the design space, exploding the different task parameterization possibilities and considering possible design manipulations.
 Three manipulations were then pursued in practice: a training interface (in both close interaction first-taskset parameterizations and a less involved per-taskset approach), a performance feedback intervention, and a speed-encouraging time-limited interface.
-Of these, training and performance feedback improved the quality of contributions over a best practices baseline.
+Of these, training and performance feedback improved the quality of contributions over the best practices baseline.

 Initial interaction training was found to be effective for a task where the best practices are not conditioned on an extra variable.
 Whereas the results were not significant for relevance judgments, where subsequent tasks may be for different queries than the training set, it showed considerable promise for tagging tasks.